East Anglia ONE – Non-statutory consultation begins

 After concluding consultations on our detailed proposals, we finalised our application for consent for East Anglia ONE and submitted this to the Planning Inspectorate for review.

-We also submitted our Scoping Report for East Anglia THREE to the Planning Inspectorate for Review.
+We submitted our Scoping Report for East Anglia THREE to the Planning Inspectorate for review.

-In December 2012, the Planning Inspectorate reviewed our application for consent for East Anglia ONE and confirmed that we had provided all of the relevant information to enable to this to be formally reviewed.
+In December, the Planning Inspectorate reviewed our application for development consent for East Anglia ONE and confirmed that we had provided all the relevant information to enable the application to be formally reviewed.

-From 25th January 2013 to 6th March 2013, a further forty day consultation took place to invite people to provide their views on East Anglia ONE directly to the Planning Inspectorate.
+From 25 January to 6 March 2013, a forty-day consultation took place to invite people to provide their views on East Anglia ONE directly to the Planning Inspectorate.

-A preliminary meeting for the review of the East Anglia ONE application for consent was held on the 25th June 2013.
+A preliminary meeting for the review of the East Anglia ONE consent application was held on the 25 June.
 The examination period followed for six months and during this time the project team supplied additional information and attended open floor hearings.

 In September 2013 we published our Statement of Community Consultation, outlining how we proposed to engage with communities throughout the development of East Anglia THREE.
 Throughout October and November 2013, we hosted local events for interested parties to give us their feedback on this document.

 East Anglia THREE – PEIR publication and public consultation